bcgsc/tigmint/README.md

 ```
 ***

-To run Tigmint with long reads in fasta or fastq format (`myreads.fa.gz` or `myreads.fq.gz`) on the draft assembly `myassembly.fa` for an organism with a genome size of gsize:
+To run Tigmint with long reads in fasta or fastq format (`myreads.fa.gz` or `myreads.fq.gz` - or uncompressed) on the draft assembly `myassembly.fa` for an organism with a genome size of gsize:

 ```sh
 tigmint-make tigmint-long draft=myassembly reads=myreads span=auto G=gsize dist=auto